Frequently Asked Questions

 The frequency of cupping therapy varies depending on your health goals and the type of cups I use for you.

-• Acute Pain or Injury: 2-3 times per week for a short period (ex., 2 weeks)
+• Acute Pain or Injury: 1-2 times per week for a short period (ex., 2 -3 weeks) then maintenance

 *It's important to note that these are general recommendations.